aa3025/jupyters/README.md

 # jupyters

-Dockerfile and accompanying scripts for creating a container with miniconda3 based python3 and user environment "jup" for launching jupyter lab.
+This repository provides the Dockerfile and accompanying scripts for creating a docker container with miniconda3 python and user environment "jupyterenv" for launching jupyter lab in a container.

 To build the image, pull this repository